 Upon receipt of a grievance from the Employer's Designee, the College Dean shall arrange for a meeting with the grievant and a UT-AAUP representative, to take place within fourteen (14) days, to discuss and attempt to resolve the grievance.
 If attempts to resolve the grievance are unsuccessful, within fourteen (14) days following the meeting, the College Dean hearing the grievance shall send a written response to the grievance, including reasons, on the original grievance form, to the Employer's Designee with concurrent copies to the grievant and the UT-AAUP.
-If the grievant or the UT-AAUP does not accept the decision provided at this step, either may, within ten (10) days, appeal, on the appeals form, to the Employer's Designee shall then promptly forward the grievance to the Provost within ten (10) days.
+If the grievant or the UT-AAUP does not accept the decision provided at this step, either may, within ten (10) days, appeal, on the appeals form, to the Employer's Designee to have the grievance reviewed by the Provost.
+The Employer's Designee shall then promptly forward the grievance to the Provost within ten (10) days.